myd1/Anatomize/README.md

 I decided to make some effort.
 Hoping these open source repositories can help researchers and developers on data privacy (privacy preserving data publishing).

-### Attention

-In residue-assignmenet setp, the original pseudocode in Xiao's paper suggest to use random.
-I found it unsufficient.
-So I try every groups in order.
-It's much faster, meanwhile making previous groups much larger.

 ### Usage:

 My Implementation is based on Python 2.7 (not Python 3.0).
 Please make sure your Python environment is collectly installed.
 You can run Anatomy in following steps: